Siphlygon/XenoverseWikiScripts/README.md

 It does not yet, and may never:
 - Account for evolutions and related aspects (egg moves of previous evolutions, future STAB, in the evolution box, in the opening paragraph, or if egg hatching is possible) .
-- Indicate the Pokémon's species or Pokédex entries, as only the Italian versions are easily available.
 - Find the fathers for applicable egg moves.
 - Completely function for the Vintagedex (I plan to implement this, but there are some unresolved discrepancies between the wiki and the game data for vintage Pokémon).